ElEd0/EMTValencia-API/README.md

 # cli

-The repo also includes a python cli with a working example
+The module also works as a cli

 ```
 $ python -m emtvlcapi bus_times 508